Paintings

 Vs. Nature

 When living in Laguna Beach in the late 90s, we were inundated with rain from El Niño.
-Laguna Canyon was closed for almost a week before and after mud slides.
-All the signs from nature were there, don’t build in these areas, don’t push development towards the shoreline, water and the ocean are relentless.
-“Vs. Nature” paints the picture of our incessant drive to compete against nature with a simple buoy with red light warning us: Go back, you will eventually lose.
+Laguna Canyon HWY 133 was closed for almost a week before and after mud slides.
+All the signs from nature were there.

 Black White Red Series